stefanbylund/zxnext_level9/compilation/README.md

 ### Auto-bootable compilation

-Skip steps 1 and 2 if you have already followed the steps in *Create Your Own Physical Edition*.
+Skip steps 1 and 2 if you have already followed the equivalent steps in *Create Your Own Physical Edition*.

 1. Go to [specnext.com](https://www.specnext.com/latestdistro) and download the lite version of the Spectrum Next system software, e.g.